The Mile-High View

 Client Display Machines

 Once your Content Server is configured, you're going to want to use the Concerto client firmware with one or more client-side computers.

 What kind of client computers should I use?

-While any computer and operating system capable of displaying the Concerto web application can be used, we recommend a setup similiar to the following for a computer dedicated to displaying Concerto content.
+Any computer and operating system capable of displaying the Concerto web application in a browser can be used -- and many users report good outcomes with Raspberry Pi's (though not for HD graphics or video) as well as the ChromeBox.
+Currently, we recommend a setup similiar to the following for a computer dedicated to displaying Concerto content.

 |Small Form Factor PC||Jetway JBC360F33W||$199.95|

 |2GB RAM||G.SKILL 2GB 200-Pin DDR2 SO-DIMM||$29.99|